‘Where will I be buried?’ was updated on August 12, 2022.

-So these things can be worth resolving ahead of time, not so much for the dead but for the living.
+So asking yourself ‘Where will I be buried?’ and resolving any issues ahead of time, is worth it – not so much for the dead but for the living.

 A recent case involving this problem came before the courts in NSW – and what the judge decided is useful to know.
 The case was written up recently by Benjamin Goodyear in The Journal of the NSW Bar Association – Bar News, Winter 2019.
 ‘Determining a place of burial’, https://nswbar.asn.au/uploads/barnews/BN_Winter_2019.pdf